nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 The key can then be moved to an external host and imported to GPG keyring with the following command:

     gpg --homedir /your_gpg_homedir_here --import server-public-key.gpg

+### 3.5 Enabling ACME Support

+Automated Certificate Management Environment (ACME) protocol enables automated certificate management of the authentication and sign certificates on the Security Server.
+More information about the required configuration is available in the [Security Server User Guide](ug-ss_x-road_6_security_server_user_guide.md#24-configuring-acme).

 ## 4 Installation Error handling